SandraKastaletti/TestGreen/tutorials/validation_parserv2_test/validation_parserv2_test_green.md

 1. Create a new package for this tutorial, by choosing **New > ABAP Package**.

+Name your role collection MyHANAApp.
+Then go into edit mode on the role collection.
+Use the value help for the Role.
+Use the Application Identifier to find your service instance (myhanaapp!#####).
+Select the role and press Add

     <!-- border --> ![step1a-new-package](step1a-new-package.png)

 2. Enter a name **`Package Z_ENHANCE_CDS_XXX`** and description **Enhance CDS Tutorial 2020**, then follow the wizard.